avreally/crispy-waffle/README.md

 ## About

+This project is a CLI application for Node.js.

 The user is asked for a choice of how many dices to throw.
 At least 1 and max 5 dices can be selected.